George Musgrave (academic): Music career

 Musgrave began his career in music in 2008 under the stage-name Context whilst enrolled as a student.
 After releasing his debut mixtapes Dialectics in 2008 and Mental Breakdown Music in 2009, he gained some recognition for his 2010 single "Off with their Heads" which featured Vertex of Marvell and a cameo from Ed Sheeran.
 The video was featured on MTV.
 He then released the single "Listening to Burial" in 2011 which was featured on BBC Radio 1's national playlist.

-In 2012, he was the winner of MTV’s Brand New For 2012 unsigned competition, beating Clement Marfo, Charli XCX and Lana Del Rey on the channel’s hotly tipped list.
+In 2012, he was the winner of MTV's Brand New For 2012 unsigned competition, beating Clement Marfo, Charli XCX and Lana Del Rey on the channel's hotly tipped list.
 Musgrave was recognised as a "brainy rapper" as he was currently studying his PhD whilst pursuing his rap career in 2012.
 He released a "Fire in the Booth" freestyle with Charlie Sloth on 26 February 2012.
 In 2013 he signed a worldwide publishing and songwriting deal with Sony/ATV Publishing/EMI Music Publishing.

 He released his four-track EP, Stealing My Older Brother's Tapes in 2014 via free download.
 It was noted for its intricate social commentary with samples from Goldie, Underworld and Altern8.
 During this time released the song "Small Town Lad Sentiments" which went on to be remixed by Mike Skinner.
 It was featured on Context's second EP, Hindsight is the Purest Form of Romance released later in 2014.

 In 2015, Musgrave took a break from music to focus on his academic career.
 However, he returned in 2018 to release the single "Better Than This".
 This was followed by the single "Take Me Back" in 2019 which featured Great Skies.
+His album 'The England No One Cares About (Soundtrack)' was released in 2024.